emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 Type accessors for Typed Arrays Mode 2
 ==========================================

-When using :ref:`typed-arrays-mode-2` a type array buffer is used to represent memory, with different views into it giving access to the different types.
+When using :ref:`typed-arrays-mode-2` a typed array buffer (``ArrayBuffer``) is used to represent memory, with different views into it giving access to the different types.
 The views for accessing different types of memory are listed below.

-..
-COMMENT (not rendered): **HamishW** Link to TO TYPED ARRAYS MODE2 DOCUMENTATION when this is ported

 .. js:data:: HEAP8